bikeshaving/crank/docs/WIP.md

 })();
 ```

+Despite rendering concurrently, at no point is there more than one outstanding call to the `Delay` component at a time.
 As you can see, by the time the third render (`p3`) fulfills, the fourth rendering has taken effect.
-This is because components only use the latest of enqueued updates when rerendering, other pending updates are simply dropped.
+This is because components use only the latest of enqueued updates when rerendering, other pending updates are simply dropped.

-3. If a different component is rendered into a slot in which a pending component is currently running, the components will race.
+2. If two different async components are rendered into the same slot of an element tree, the components will race.
 If the earlier component wins, it shows until the later component fulfills.
 If the later component wins, the earlier component will never be rendered.

 ```jsx
 async function Slow () {